ETF's big splash in MSCI's new China index puts pressure on FTSE China A50

 Global index publishers are in a fierce battle to woo investors with innovative tools to bet on China's giant onshore "A share" market, and MSCI's big splash will put pressure on FTSE Russell to come up with something new.

-Having seen investor interest in its index fade in the past few years, FTSE Russell, part of the London Stock Exchange, said on Friday it had recently launched consultations with market participants regarding the use of its China A index offering, and is reviewing the results for possible changes.
+Having seen investor interest in its flagship China A-share index fade in the past few years, FTSE Russell, part of the London Stock Exchange Group LSEG.L, said on Friday it had recently launched consultations with market participants regarding the use of its China A index offering, and was reviewing the results for possible changes.

+FTSE China A50 has a wide market impact but MSCI has the late-mover advantage, said Duan Shihua, head of Shanghai Changer Investment Management Consulting.

+The winner of the duel must "understand investors' need, attract big money followings, and have a liquid derivative market" based on the index, he said.

-The four ETFs that began trading on Monday are managed by China Asset Management Co 159601.SZ, E Fund Management Co 563000.SS, China Southern Asset Management Co 159602.SZ and China Universal Asset Management Co 560050.SS.
+The four new ETFs - managed by China Asset Management Co (ChinaAMC) 159601.SZ, E Fund Management Co 563000.SS, China Southern Asset Management Co 159602.SZ and China Universal Asset Management Co 560050.SS - attracted huge interest on their first day of trading.

+Combined turnover of the four ETFs exceeded 10 billion yuan.
+ChinaAMC's product saw debut trading hit 3.6 billion yuan, a record for a Chinese ETF.

 The underlying MSCI China A 50 Connect Index selects 50 mega-cap stocks in the A-share market, and fund managers tracking the index say it adopts a more balanced approach in sector allocation than the FTSE A50.